-Standard Description Date of Adoption Effect on the financial statements and other significant matters Standards that have not been a adopted ASU No. 2016-13, "Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments" This standard requires measurement and recognition of expected credit losses for financial assets held.
+Standard Description Date of Adoption Effect on the financial statements and other significant matters Standards that have not been adop ted ASU No. 2016-13, "Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments" This standard requires measurement and recognition of expected credit losses for financial assets held.
 ASU No. 2016-13 requires modified retrospective application.
 Early adoption is permitted.
 January 1, 2020 The Company believes that the implementation of this new guidance will not have a material impact on it consolidated financial statements.
-ASU No. 2016-09, "Compensation - Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting" This standard simplifies several aspects of the accounting for share-based payment transactions, including the income tax consequences, classification of awards as either equity or liabilities, forfeitures and classification of related amounts within the statement of cash flows.
-Early adoption is permitted.
-January 1, 2017 This standard requires excess tax benefits or deficiencies, relating to the vesting of restricted stock unit awards or the exercise of stock options, to be reflected as a component of the tax rate whereas they were previously recognized as equity.
-This may cause volatility to its effective tax rate as outstanding stock options are exercised or restricted stock awards vest.
-Additionally, our Consolidated Statements of Cash Flows will include excess tax benefits as an operating activity.
 ASU No. 2016-02, "Leases" (Topic 842) This standard requires lessees to recognize a lease liability and a right-of-use asset for all leases (with the exception of short-term leases) at the commencement date.
 ASU 2016-02 requires a modified retrospective application.
 Early adoption is permitted.
-January 1, 2019 The Company is evaluating the effect of this new standard on its financial statements and related disclosures.
+January 1, 2019 The Company has elected to early adopt this ASU effective January 1, 2018.
+See further discussion below.
 ASU No. 2014-09, "Revenue from Contracts with Customers" (Topic 606) This standard requires entities to recognize revenue in a way that depicts the transfer of promised goods or services to customers in an amount that reflects the consideration which the entity expects to be entitled to in exchange for those goods or services.
 ASU 2014-09 requires retrospective application.
-January 1, 2018 The Company has performed an initial evaluation of this standard and its impact on the financial statements.
-This included tasks such as identifying contracts, identifying performance obligations and reviewing the applicable revenue streams.
-In this review, nothing has been identified that would require a change in the current accounting for revenue.
-The Company will continue to review these new requirements prior to implementation which is expected under the modified retrospective method.
+January 1, 2018 This ASU will replace most existing revenue recognition guidance in U.S. GAAP.
+The standard permits the use of either the modified retrospective or cumulative effect transition method.
+The Company will adopt the standard under the modified retrospective method.
+Based on the Company's review of its revenue- related contracts, it has not identified any amounts that will need to be recorded as an adjustment to opening retained earnings on January 1, 2018.